The Rollins Museum of Art unveils four new exhibitions for its fall season, which runs from September 13, 2025, to January 4, 2026.

 Art Encounters: Technology, Innovation, and Obsolescence

-This exhibition draws upon the knowledge and perspectives of Rollins College faculty to highlight the value of a liberal arts education in navigating the complexities of an increasingly technologized world.
+This exhibition draws upon the knowledge and perspectives of Rollins faculty to highlight the value of a liberal arts education in navigating the complexities of an increasingly technologized world.
 Quotes from faculty representing diverse disciplines are integrated with works from the collection to prompt dialogue and deepen understanding of how emerging technologies—such as artificial intelligence, digital surveillance, and automation—are reshaping higher education, human identity, and the boundaries of knowledge itself.
 Faculty contributors include English professor Lucy Littler, art history professor MacKenzie Moon Ryan, and Rachel Walton, associate professor and head of Library Digital Strategies & Scholarly Communication.

 Portrait of a Movement: A New Approach to the Bloomsbury Group